Jeff Bajenaru: Chicago White Sox

 Bajenaru missed the entire 2007 season and ended up retiring from professional baseball in 2008 due to two separate shoulder surgeries.
 He finished his minor league career with 340 innings, 10.22 K/9, and only 6.9 H/9.
+In his five full Minor League seasons, he participated in three All-Star games at the Double-A and Triple-A levels.